hongyue17/data_analysis_portfolio/README.md

 ## About
 Hi, I'm Yuchi Lai!
 With an MSc in Urban Data Science and Analytics from the University of Leeds and a Bachelor's in Architecture, I bring a unique blend of technical expertise and creative insight to data-driven projects.
 I’m passionate about how data can transform decision-making, yet I also value the critical role of human experience and cultural context in shaping meaningful outcomes.

 Explore my portfolio to see how I apply my versatile data analysis skills across a range of projects.
-I invite you to follow my journey as I continue to grow in the dynamic field of data science and analytics.
+Feel free to explore my work and follow along as I continue to grow in the field of data science and analytics.

 ## Table of Contents
 - [About](#about)